chef/chef-web-docs/includes_ctl_delivery_server/includes_ctl_delivery_server_restart.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The ``restart`` subcommand is used to restart all services enabled on the |chef delivery| server or to restart an individual service by specifying the name of that service in the command.
+The ``restart`` subcommand is used to restart all services enabled on the |delivery| server or to restart an individual service by specifying the name of that service in the command.

 This subcommand has the following syntax: